l1mey112/randomx.js/README.md

 # RandomX.js

 **RandomX.js is an implementation of the ubiquitous Monero POW algorithm RandomX in JavaScript.** Theorised by its creator and others to be near impossible to run on JS with only web standards, hashes are computed just fine.
-This is an attempt to build a RandomX implementation that is as fast as possible, compliant with the RandomX specification, simple to read and understand, and matches the (simple) reference API as closely as possible.
+This is an attempt to build a RandomX implementation that is as fast as possible, compliant with the RandomX specification, simple to read and understand, and matches the reference API as closely as possible.

 ```ts
 // npm i randomx.js